facebookresearch/pysparnn/README.md

 However! we can create a tree structure where the first level is O(sqrt(K)) and each of the leaves are also O(sqrt(K)) - on average.

 We randomly pick sqrt(K) candidate items to be in the top level.
-Then, each document in the full list of K documents is assigned to the closest candidate in the top level.
+Then -- each document in the full list of K documents is assigned to the closest candidate in the top level.

 This breaks up one O(K) search into two O(sqrt(K)) searches which is much much faster when K is big!